 As an exploratory student, you will be advised by a faculty advisor in our Advising Center for Exploratory Students.
 Meeting regularly with your advisor ensures you will schedule appropriate courses that will count towards graduation while receiving expert advice on major and career exploration.

 Prior to your arrival at Shippensburg University, your assigned advisor will contact you and it is recommended that you schedule a meeting with them within the first two weeks of your first semester.
-If you are not sure who your advisor is, you may ask at the Office for Exploratory Studies in Mowrey Hall.
+If you are not sure who your advisor is, you may ask at AEES department office on the 2nd floor of Mowrey Hall.

 Why is Academic Advising Important?

 Academic advising is one of the most important influences on students’ collegiate experiences.
 Through regular contact with students - whether face-to-face, through email, or on the telephone - advisors gain meaningful insights into students’ academic, social, and personal experiences.
 Advisors use these insights to help students become part of the academic community, to develop sound academic and career goals and, ultimately, to be successful.

 It is the philosophy of Shippensburg University that good academic advising enhances students’ satisfaction with their college experience and their ability to persist to graduation.
 Academic advising facilitates student development and helps students determine their goals.
 Advisors can assist with a student’s decision-making process, not only at the beginning of their first year, but also throughout their college career.

 Advisors are the link to the academic system and its rules and regulations.
 Advisors know the requirements of the General Education program as well as the requirements for declaring each major.
 They can enhance your collegiate experience, refer you to campus resources to help you with problems, and save you from wasting, time, effort, and money.
 Good academic advising involves more than just scheduling classes.
 Your advisor is the person who can help you realize your full potential by helping you establish important career, personal and life goals.

 How Can My Advisor Help Me?